cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 There are a number of different types of CI/CD checks, including:

-- **Code quality checks:** These look for issues with your code, such as syntax errors, potential security vulnerabilities, and performance issues.
-- **Build checks:** These ensure your code can be successfully built.
-- **Test checks:** These run your unit tests and integration tests to ensure that they pass.
-- **Deployment checks:** These ensure your code can be successfully deployed to production.

 CI/CD checks are an important part of the software development process.
 They can help you: